isovector/draconian-results/pho.md

 -   All visitors must wear medical masks in hallways and common areas
 -   You can only remove your mask when visiting residents in their living area **if you\'re fully vaccinated**
--   You will need to show your [paper immunization record card] or your [online immunization record on Health Gateway]
-    (available 48 hours after your vaccination appointment)

 ------------------------------------------------------------------------